Infinidat/infinisdk/doc/snapshots.rst

 		>>> delta.days
 		15

-.. note:: times are represented as `Arrow objects <http://crsmithdev.com/arrow/>`_.
+.. note:: Time is represented in InfiniSDK with `Arrow objects <http://crsmithdev.com/arrow/>`_.
 See the `relevant documentation <http://crsmithdev.com/arrow/#user-s-guide>`_ for more details on how to use and manipulate these values.